nosnoc/nosnoc/organization_proposal_alt_2.md

 ## `nosnoc.mpcc`
 Namespace containing discretized MPCCs.
-Each class in this namespace produces op
+Each class in this namespace produces an MPCC which chan be given to `nosnoc.solver.mpccsol`.

 ### `Step`
 Subclass of `nosnoc.core.MPCCBase`.